atweiden/finn/doc/Syntax.md

     ```

 In the above Sectional Blocks, `Name` is the Sectional Block
 Name. `content` is the Sectional Block Content.
-The Sectional Block
-Delimiters would be the triple dashes or triple backticks.

 The above Sectional Blocks are privately scoped, i.e. they can't be
 modified or referenced from any other Finn source file.
 They are limited